aieng-lab/gradiend/ReadMeAnonymous.md

 generate the datasets used in the paper.

 ### Required Datasets
-If you want to re-create the datasets generated in the paper, you first need to download the following datasets:
+maybe comment something like if you want to re-create the datasets generated in the paper, you can need to download the following datasets:

+For the training of GRADIEND, all datasets are automatically retrieved from [HuggingFace](https)

 Dataset | Download Link | Notes                                            | Download Directory
 --------|---------------|--------------------------------------------------|-------------------